What is the Main Flow?

 Knowledge Base and Guidelines

 When a user asks a question or raises a topic during the conversation, the assistant checks the Knowledge Base and Guidelines for relevant information.
+If the assistant has information to respond:- The assistant answers the question using available knowledge

 - The conversation stays on the current step